Dr Nicole Robertson

 Summary

-Nicole Robertson works on nineteenth and twentieth-century British history.
-She completed postgraduate study at the University of Nottingham and was awarded the Economic History Society's R. H. Tawney Fellowship.
+Nicole Robertson works on nineteenth and twentieth-century British history, with a particular interest in labour, gender, and social history.
 She taught at the University of Nottingham and Northumbria University before joining Sheffield Hallam University.
 Nicole is currently Associate Professor (Reader) in Modern British History.

 About

-Her research has been supported by several fellowships and grants, including the Arts and Humanities Research Council Leadership Scheme (2015-2017), the Society of Antiquaries of Scotland (2015), an AHRC Research Networking Grant (2013-14) and an Economic History Society Small Research Grant (2012).
+Her research has been funded by several fellowships and grants, including the Arts and Humanities Research Council Leadership Scheme and the R. H. Tawney Fellowship from the Economic History Society in conjunction with the Institute of Historical Research.
+She has received an Arts and Humanities Research Council Research Networking Grant, an Economic History Society Small Research Grant, and a grant from the Society of Antiquaries of Scotland.

 Teaching